Fx-Professional-Services/MoweryDocs/Mowery/Connecting to the Mowery Service Call App.md

 - Check the **Equipment** and **Maintenance Agreement** tabs to confirm coverage and work requirements.

 - Keep your iPad charged and software updated to avoid issues during the day.
 ---

+## ⚠️ Important System Behavior

+- The app will only display service calls with the status **"Dispatched"**.
+  - If no dispatched calls are found, the app will automatically close.

 For questions or login help, contact your dispatcher or service manager.